oakhila11/Bike_Rides_Project/README.md

 [IMAGE]
 - Mean, Median, Max and Min riders (Casual vs Members) </br>
 ![image](https://github.com/oakhila11/Bike_Rides_Project/assets/159274121/08c3b882-d77b-44d5-a37c-cf5120770ad5)
+<b> Observations: </b> We can see that for both the mean and median, casual riders have trips of longer duration than member riders.
 - Average start hour for Casual riders and Members </br>
 [IMAGE]
 #### Trip duration per rider type sorted by day of the week